barbidoux/Lumi-Lab/ARCHITECTURE.md

 ## Overview

-Lumi implements a **decoder-only transformer architecture** closely following the **LLaMA (Large Language Model Meta AI)** design principles, optimized for personal GPU training on RTX 4090.
+Lumi implements a **decoder-only transformer architecture** closely following the **LLaMA (Large Language Model Meta AI)** design principles, optimized for personal GPU training.
+While optimized for RTX 4090, this architecture works on any NVIDIA GPU with CUDA support (even 8GB cards like RTX 3060) - you'll just need to adjust batch sizes and be patient.
 This document provides precise technical details of all architectural choices and their justifications.

 ## 🔧 Core Architecture Principles